nasa/fprime/Drv/TcpServer/docs/sdd.md

-\page DrvTcpClient Tcp Client Component
+\page DrvTcpServer Tcp Server Component
-# Drv::TcpClient Tcp Client Component
+# Drv::TcpServer Tcp Server Component

-The TCP client component bridges the byte stream driver model interface to a remote TCP server to which this tcp client connects and sends/receives bytes.
+The TCP server component bridges the byte stream driver model interface to a remote TCP client to which this tcp server connects and sends/receives bytes.
 It implements the callback formation (shown below) using a thread to receive data and producing the callback port call.
+Since it is a server it must startup and listen for client connections.
+Designed for single client communication, it does not permit a queue of connecting clients.

-For more information on the supporting TCP implementation see: Drv::TcpClientSocket.
+For more information on the supporting TCP implementation see: Drv::TcpServerSocket.
 For more information on the ByteStreamModelDriver see: Drv::ByteStreamDriverModel.

 ## Design